Mark Taylor (cricketer): Almost retired

-The 1997 Ashes tour started poorly amid rumours that Taylor was on the verge of losing his place in the side.
+The 1997 Ashes tour started poorly amid rumours that Taylor was on the verge of losing his place in the team.
 He batted ineffectively as Australia lost the one day series 0–3, scoring seven and 11, before dropping himself for the final match.
 In the First Test, Australia were dismissed for 118 in the first innings, with Taylor contributing seven: he had not managed to pass 50 in his last 21 Test innings.
 England amassed a big lead of 360 runs.
 With Australia facing a heavy defeat, media criticism of his position intensified.
 The Melbourne Age ran a competition for its readers to forecast how many runs he would make.
 Most respondents guessed less than 10 runs.
 The team's erstwhile coach, Bob Simpson, said that Taylor's retention in the team in spite of his poor form was fostering resentment among the players and destabilising the team.

 Taylor started nervously in the second innings, but went on to score of 129, which saved his career, but not the match.
 His performance prompted personal congratulations from Prime Minister John Howard and the team's management allowed the media a rare opportunity to enter the dressing room and interview Taylor.
 During the period he refused offers by the manager to handle the media on his behalf.
 Australia went on to win the Third, Fourth and Fifth Tests and retain the Ashes 3–2.
 Although Taylor made single figures in the three Tests following his century, he contributed 76 and 45 in the series-clinching Test at Nottingham.
 Taylor ended the series with 317 runs at 31.7.